Invaders violate ceasefire in Donbas twice

 Censor.NET reports referring to the JFO press centre Facebook page.

-"The ceasefire violations were documented near Avdiivka (17km north of Donetsk), where the enemy opened fire from a hand-held anti-tank grenade launcher and small arms at noon and used grenade machine gun in the evening," the press center of the JFO Headquarters reports.
+"In particular, the enemy violated the ceasefire near the village of Luhanske (59km north-east of Donetsk), using a hand-held anti-tank grenade launcher and small arms," the press center of the JFO Headquarters reports.

-As noted, the shots did not pose a threat to Ukrainian servicepersons, so they did not fire back.
+According to the Headquarters, unaimed shots did not pose a threat to life and health, so Ukrainian soldiers did not return fire.
 No casualties among Ukrainian defenders were reported.

+In addition, in the area of Avdiivka (17km north of Donetsk), contrary to the agreements reached within the Trilateral Contact Group, the flight of an enemy UAV across the contact line was spotted.
+The enemy's drone was suppressed by electronic warfare equipment, making its further usage impossible.

 Please wait...